Rules for Pentathlon

 - 5 players: Remove two red twos (50 cards ÷ 5 = 10 cards each)

-In the fourth round (Fan Tan), use the entire deck, and it doesn't matter if some players get one more card than others.
+In the fourth round (Fan Tan), use the full deck.
+It's fine if some players get one more card than others.

 Card Values